ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 `` \frac{A_\mathrm{mono.}}{Nk_\mathrm{B}T}=\frac{A_\mathrm{HS}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{1}}{(Nk_\mathrm{B}T)^2}+\frac{A_\mathrm{2}}{(Nk_\mathrm{B}T)^3}+\frac{A_\mathrm{3}}{(Nk_\mathrm{B}T)^4}+...``

-This exprerssion is known as a Barker–Henderson perturbative expansion.
+This expression is known as a Barker–Henderson perturbative expansion.
 These terms generally account for the dispersive interactions between segments; the $n^\mathrm{th}$ order term account for interactions between $n$ segments.
 In most SAFT equations, this expansion is truncated at just the second-order term.

 #### Parameters